Naeima/Naeima/Skills.md

 1. LaTeX: Skilled in creating high-quality academic documents such as papers and theses.
 2. Microsoft Office: Proficient in Word and Excel for writing, analysis, and reporting.

-   Collaborative Platforms
+**Collaborative Platforms**
-3. GitHub: Experienced in version control, teamwork, and managing projects.
+1. GitHub: Experienced in version control, teamwork, and managing projects.
+2. GitLab: Experienced in managing projects.

 **Interpersonal Skills**